aripiz/weworld-indexitalia/README.md

 ## Purpose

-ChildFund Alliance Index aims to:
+WeWorld Index Italia aims to:

-1. Provide a quantitative measure of children and women's inclusion in different countries
+1. Provide a quantitative measure of children and women's inclusion in Italy
 2. Enable policymakers, researchers, and NGOs to make data-driven decisions
 3. Track progress in inclusion efforts over time
 4. Highlight areas needing improvement in various regions

 ## Methodology

-For detailed information on the data analysis methodology used in the ChildFund Alliance Index, please refer to the [Technical Notes](https://github.com/aripiz/cfa-index/blob/main/data/ChildFundAlliance-Index-2024_TechnicalNotes.pdf).
+For detailed information on the data analysis methodology, please refer to the [Technical Notes](https://github.com/aripiz/cfa-index/blob/main/data/ChildFundAlliance-Index-2024_TechnicalNotes.pdf).

 ## Contact

-For more information visit [WeWorld](https://weworld.it) or [ChildFund Alliance](https://childfundalliance.org/).
+For more information visit [WeWorld](https://weworld.it).